Laws RF Radiation and Regulations

-The energy levels associated with RF and microwave radiation, on the other hand, are not great enough to cause the ionization of atoms and molecules and RF energy, therefore, is a type of non-ionizing radiation.
+The energy levels associated with RF and microwave radiation, on the other hand, are not great enough to cause the ionization of atoms and molecules.
+RF energy, therefore, is a type of non-ionizing radiation.
 Other types of non-ionizing radiation include visible light, infrared radiation and other forms of electromagnetic radiation with relatively low frequencies.
 Often the term "radiation" is used to apply to ionizing radiation such as that associated with nuclear power plants.
-Ionizing radiation should not be confused with the lower-energy, non-ionizing, radiation with respect to possible biological effects, since the mechanisms of action are quite different.
+Ionizing radiation should not be confused with lower-energy, non-ionizing radiation with respect to possible biological effects, since the mechanisms of action are quite different.

 Other uses of RF radiation include microwave ovens, radar, industrial heaters and sealers, and medical treatments.